julsql/codexio/README.md

 - [views.py](bd/main/views.py): the code launch when loading a page
 - [bd/](bd/bd): the settings files (urls, wsgi, settings) used by Django
 - [manage.py](bd/manage.py): the main file that runs the website
+- [upload](bd/main/upload): the Flask server to upload photos of the ex libris or 'dedicace'

 ## Installation